evhub/coconut/DOCS.md

 ```
 [async] [match] def (arguments) -> statement; statement; ...
 ```
 where `arguments` can be standard function arguments or [pattern-matching function definition](#pattern-matching-functions) arguments and `statement` can be an assignment statement or a keyword statement.
+Note that the `async` and `match` keywords can be in any order.

-If the last `statement` (not followed by a semicolon) is an `expression`, it will automatically be returned.
+If the last `statement` (not followed by a semicolon) in a statement lambda is an `expression`, it will automatically be returned.

 Statement lambdas also support implicit lambda syntax such that `def -> _` is equivalent to `def (_=None) -> _` as well as explicitly marking them as pattern-matching such that `match def (x) -> x` will be a pattern-matching function.